-- If you see an animal you are interested in, please fill out a Dog Application or Cat Application.
+- If you see an animal you are interested in, please fill out a DOG Adoption Application or CAT Adoption Application.
 If there isn’t a specific animal we have you want, fill out an application and specify the kind of dog or cat you are looking for.
+Email completed applications to KAWS completed and printed applications to:

 - We will review the application and get in touch with you in a couple of days.
 Please read our Adoption Procedures.